On this page...

 Schools operating SSO during the school year may sell a la carte foods and beverages as long as they continue to meet the competitive foods Smart Snacks requirements.

-Seamless Summer Option: Providing Multiple Meals at a Time: USDA Team Nutrition Resource
+- Seamless Summer Option: Providing Multiple Meals at a Time During the Coronavirus (COVID-19) Pandemic USDA Team Nutrition Resource